tinalawati/Clueless-Digital-Closet/README.md

-# :sparkles: CLUELESS DIGITAL CLOSET :sparkles:
+# :sparkles: DIGITAL CLOSET :sparkles:

 Inspired by Cher's digital closet in Clueless, this app is designed make choosing your outfits easier in the morning.